Person rescued after being swept out to sea by massive waves at Owhiro Bay, Wellington

 She urged people to stay home and not come to take photos or look at the damage.

-A Fire and Emergency shift manager said firefighters were helping police with scene protection and evacuation of residents.
+A Fire and Emergency shift manager said firefighters were helping police protect the area and evacuate residents.

 Police said a shipping container was also floating in Owhiro Bay.